Lyeeroy/TypeRacerBot/README.md

 #Bugs: I know about:

--If you finish first race and play next, bot doesnt work
+- If you finish first race and play next, bot doesnt work

--Bot doesnt work in normal display format
+- Bot doesnt work in normal display format

 - If is in text symbol "!" script cant paste that symbol and basically it stuck on that place, you have to write it manualy